oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 }
 ```

-To proxy `/home` to the downstream microservice, I added a `src/main/resources/application.yml` and configured Spring Cloud Gateway to enable service discovery with Eureka and proxy `/home` requests to the car microservice.
+To proxy `/home` to the downstream microservice, I added a `api-gateway/src/main/resources/application.yml` file to configure Spring Cloud Gateway to enable service discovery and specify routes.

 ```yaml
 spring: